minhanh01bg/insurance/README.md

 1. Missing values
 <br>
-fill nan with mean value of the column
+Fill nan with mean value of the column
 2. Outliers
 3. Duplicated values
 4. ...